iAmThEbOx/BetterThanEver-App/README.md

-# FitNex: All Your Health Needs in One App
+# FitNex: SuperApp to Hypercharge Your Health